Software Performance Engineering for Foundation Model-Powered Software: Background

 The FM inference process exhibits two notable characteristics that impact its performance~\cite{sun2024llumnix}.
 First, the queries sent to FM show a diverse length range due to workload heterogeneity.
 The same task can be articulated through concise instructions or elaborate descriptions, leading to variations in both first token generation latency and KV cache memory consumption.
 Second, the generated tokens from FM show a diverse length range due to execution unpredictability, resulting in inference completion latency ranging from seconds to minutes and memory consumption varying from megabytes to gigabytes.
 These characteristics significantly impact how different performance requirements can be satisfied in practice.
 There are commonly three types of inference tasks: long input and short output (e.g., summarizing an essay), long input and long output (e.g., editing an essay), and short input and long output (e.g., generating an essay).
 Some tasks mainly demand low latency for the first output token, as subsequent token generation only needs to match human reading speed.
 In contrast, other tasks require minimal overall latency.
 These different requirements highlight the importance of performance engineering based on specific use cases.

-As FMs continue to expand in size and capability, following the scaling laws~\cite{kaplan2020scaling,hoffmann2022training}, optimizing inference becomes essential for efficient FMware deployment.
+As FMs continue to expand in size and capability, following the scaling laws~\cite{kaplan2020scaling,hoffmann2022training}, optimizing their underlying architecture is essential not only during model training~\cite{10.1145/3458817.3476209} but also during model inference, as performance optimization is critical for efficient FM deployment.
 Techniques such as model compression, quantization, and efficient hardware utilization are employed to balance performance with computational demands~\cite{zhou2024survey,wang2024model}.
 A thorough understanding of the FM inference process is critical for advancing SPE for FMware, as FMs serve as the fundamental components.
 While numerous surveys exist on inference optimization of FMs~\cite{zhou2024survey,yuan2024llm,wang2024model,xu2024survey,liu2024understanding,stojkovic2024towards,li2024personal,bai2024beyond}, our paper focuses specifically on the application-level (i.e., FMware) SPE challenges from the perspective of application developers rather than AI engineers -- in turn complementing existing efforts for model-level inference optimization.